Milestone and Threshold Inspections

 Other details about threshold inspections in Miami-Fort Lauderdale:

-The fee owner of the building is responsible for selecting and paying for the special inspector.
+The fee-owner of the building is responsible for selecting and paying for the special inspector.

 The special inspector must be a licensed engineer or a licensed architect.
 The engineer or architect of record may also act as the special inspector if they are on the Board of Professional Engineers or the Board of Architecture and Interior Design’s list of qualified special inspectors.
 The special inspector may send an authorized representative to the job site to perform the inspections.